-The following movies have had a cultural, influential and lasting impact on the world today as they share powerful narratives that come from the LGBTQ community.
+The following movies have had an influential and lasting cultural impact on the world today, by sharing powerful narratives from within the LGBTQ community

 When the Ang Lee-directed controversial film, starring leading actors Jake Gyllenhaal and Heath Ledgers in a simple love story between the cowboys set in 1960s Wyoming, hit theatres, it was initially hit by crass jokes and criticism.
-Yet it went on to win Oscar’s for Best Director, Best Adapted Screenplay and Best Original Score, and the film has gone on to have lasting cultural effect.
-The story spans 20 years and the two men leave a trail of deceived wives, bewildered parents and confused children as they complex relationship develops in a time where it was illegal and culturally unacceptable to be gay.
+Yet it went on to win Oscars for Best Director, Best Adapted Screenplay and Best Original Score, and the now-iconic film has gone on to have lasting cultural effect.
+The story spans 20 years and the two men leave a trail of deceived wives, bewildered parents and confused children as their complex relationship develops at a time where it was illegal and culturally unacceptable to be gay.

 Written by Dustin Lance Black and directed by Gus Van Sant, Milk is a biographical film based on the life of inspiring gay rights activist and politician, Harvey Milk.
 The first openly gay person to be elected to public office in 1970s California, Sean Penn plays Milk as he celebrates his 40th birthday and then throughout the 1970s as he battles to be recognized in politics.
 The film ends (spoiler alert) with his tragic assassination in 1978, and was released two weeks before California’s voter referendum on gay marriage, Proposition 8.
 It went on two win two Oscars, including Best Picture, and gain eight nominations.

-Tom Ford’s directorial debut, based on a novel of the same name by Christopher Isherwood, won critical acclaim not only because of the cast’s performances but also because of the film’s beautiful aesthetic.
-Set in the early 1960s, the tragic film follows an English college professor George (played by Colin Frith) as he mourns the death of his partner Jim and goes through his day before aiming to commit suicide at the end.
-The film was applauded by the film circuit and garnered many awards nominations with Frith picking up Best Actor in a Leading Role in the same year.
+Tom Ford’s directorial debut, based on a novel of the same name by Christopher Isherwood, won critical acclaim not only because of the cast’s mind-blowing performances but also because of the film’s beautiful aesthetic (we’d expect nothing less from Mr Ford).
+Set in the early 1960s, the tragic story follows an English college professor George (played by Colin Frith) as he mourns the death of his partner Jim and goes through his day before aiming to commit suicide at the end.
+The film was applauded by the film circuit and garnered many awards nominations with Firth picking up Best Actor in a Leading Role in the same year.

-One of the most intimate, graphic and realistic queer films to have hit the mainstream, the indie film catapulted leads Adèle Exarchopoulos and Léa Seydoux into stardom not just because of the raunchy sex scenes.
-The film follows the two as they form a deep emotional and physical relationship in a raw and touching story.
-The film won the Palme d’Or at 2013 Cannes Film Festival and the FIPRESCI Prize, yet director Adbellatif Kechiche was criticized for poor working conditions on set and both actors said they didn’t enjoy the filming process and wouldn’t not work with Kechiche in the future.
+One of the most intimate, graphic and realistic queer films to have hit the mainstream, this indie film catapulted lead ac tors Adèle Exarchopoulos and Léa Seydoux into stardom, and not just because of the film’s raunchy sex scenes.
+The raw and touching story follows two women as they form a deep emotional and physical relationship and went on to win the Palme d’Or at 2013 Cannes Film Festival and the FIPRESCI Prize the same year.
+Despite the movie’s long-lasting cultural significance, sadly director Abdellatif Kechiche was criticized for poor working conditions on set and both actors said would not ever work with Kechiche in the future.

-Director Todd Hayes beautifully captures the tragedy of a forbidden affair between an aspiring female photographer and an older woman going through a difficult divorce in Carole.
-A moving love story between two women of different classes in ’50s New York played by Cate Blanchett and Rooney Mara, the film received a ten-minute standing ovation at its Cannes Film Festival international press screening and premiere and was critically praised for it’s new artistic perspectives on sexuality and identity.
-With six nominations, the film failed to win an Oscar, yet in March 2016, the British Film Institute named Carole as the best LGBT film of all time
+Director Todd Hayes beautifully captures the tragedy of a forbidden affair between an aspiring female photographer and an older woman going through a difficult divorce.
+A moving love story between two women of different classes in 1950s New York, played by Cate Blanchett and Rooney Mara, the film received a ten-minute standing ovation at its Cannes Film Festival international press screening and premiere, and was critically praised for its new artistic perspectives on sexuality and identity.
+With six nominations, the film failed to win an Oscar, yet in March 2016, the British Film Institute named Carol as the best LGBT film of all time.

-Exploring the three defining chapters of a young black man growing up in Miami, Moonlight is a grounding-breaking piece of cinema, not least because of it’s depiction of black gay men, a rare and relatively untouched narrative in Hollywood.
-The story follows Chiron played by Alex Hibbert, Ashton Sanders and then as an adult drug dealer, Tevante Rhodes and explores the difficulties he, as a young black man, faces with identify and sexuality.
-Directed by Barry Jenkins, the film won the Golden Globe and Academy Award for Best Picture and is critically acclaimed for reflecting the complexities of modern-day America.
+Exploring the defining chapters of a young black man growing up in Miami, Moonlight is a groundingbreaking piece of cinema, not least because of it’s depiction of black gay men, a rare and relatively untouched narrative in Hollywood.
+The stor y fol lows protagonist Chiron, played by Alex Hibbert, Ashton Sanders and then as an adult drug dealer by Tevante Rhodes, and explores the difficulties he, as a black man, faces with identify and sexuality.
+Directed by Barry Jenkins, the film won the Golden Globe and Academy Award for Best Picture in 2016 and is critically acclaimed for reflecting the complexities of modern America.